gddavis21/CarND-Term1-P5-Vehicle-Detection/writeup_report.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Class `vehicles.VehicleRecognizer` performs a sliding window search for vehicle matches on user-supplied images.
+Class `vehicles.VehicleRecognizer` (vehicles.py TODO) performs a sliding window search for vehicle matches on user-supplied images.
   * `VehicleRecognizer` is constructed with the following user-defined arguments:
     - `VehicleFeatureExtractor` instance
     - trained sklearn feature scaler (`StandardScaler`)